 Experian hopes to aid customers by offering free 2 year credit investigation and monitoring to those hurt in the attack.
 A credit monitoring from a company prone to hacking may be of little value.
 An alternative for the individuals with stolen personal data is to claim fraud on their credit files to prevent someone who isn’t you from using your name.
 These are the challenges we face living in a technological age.

 Equip yourself with the knowledge to protect your personal data by staying up to date with the latest technology news.
-Contact The Data Center at (518) 459-3282 or email us at email@example.com for more information.
+Contact The Data Center at (518) 459-DATA (3282) or email us at firstname.lastname@example.org for more information.